bvpenner/CPEN321Project/documentation/M6_Requirements_and_Design.md

 ### **3.4.
 Non-Functional Requirements**
-1. **Scalability:** The system must support at least 1,000 concurrent requests while maintaining a response time of under 200 milliseconds as industrial standard recommended by Google.
-It also creates a perception of immediacy, which is crucial for time-sensitive/task-management apps.
-This is critical to ensure smooth performance as the number of users grows, preventing slowdowns and crashes under high load.
+1. **Scalability**: The system must support at least 100 concurrent requests while maintaining a response time of under 200 milliseconds as the industrial standard recommended by Google.
+According to Google’s RAIL performance model, a response time under 100–200 ms creates a perception of immediate interaction.
-2. **Real-Time Location Processing:** The application must process location updates in the background with minimal battery consumption.
-This is essential to provide accurate and timely notifications to users while ensuring the app does not drain device resources excessively.
-3. **Notification Accuracy:** The system must deliver push notifications to users within 2 seconds of detecting task deadlines or proximity triggers.
-This ensures timely alerts, which are critical for user engagement and task management efficiency.
-4. **Location Accuracy:** The app must use location data with an accuracy of at least 10 meters to ensure proximity-based notifications and route planning are reliable and useful for the user.
+2. **Real-Time Location Processing**: As stated in this article here, the response time of Mobile push: on average, 20 seconds after unlocking the phone.
+But as we are developing an app for task alert, a time-sensitive applications, it's crucial to ensure that push notifications are delivered within 2 seconds of detecting task deadlines or proximity triggers to maintain accuracy and user trust.

 ## 4. Designs Specification